Contact Info

 - Tetanus-diphtheria-pertussis (Tdap): Get a Tdap during every pregnancy.
 Tdap is typically given during the third trimester, so it benefits your baby.

 Adults living with certain health conditions or other special situations are at increased risk for some vaccine preventable diseases and have special immunization recommendations, such as for hepatitis A, hepatitis B, meningococcal, pneumococcal, respiratory syncytial virus (RSV), and/or shingles vaccines.
-Refer to Vaccinate Your Family: Adults for more information and talk to your health care provider about what vaccines you need.
+Refer to Family Doctor: Adult vaccinations for more information and talk to your healthcare provider about what vaccines you need.

 More information